miklevin/MikeLev.in/_posts/2024-11-05-mac-nvim-same-as-nixos-nvim.md

 my Macbook experience is going to not be sub-par with my increasingly awesome NixOS experience.
 The difference in how you work when big chunks of your system are deterministically built from textfiles is transforming.
-Literally, transforming haha!
+Literally, transforming ahaha!
 I was impressed by `configuration.nix` with its ability to apply the single textfile-builds-machine trick to your whole system, but now it's really dawning on me that you have a ***core stone*** from which you
 ***chip flakes***.
 The core rock is `configuration.nix` and the chipped flakes